OpenPecha/tibetan-fonts/Unicode Problematic:Outdated:ReExported:Incomplete fonts/Outdated fonts/CTRC/README.md

 - CTRC-HT is Qomolangma-Sarchen, HT stands for Heiti, which is the Chinese name (Pinyin) for sarchen, that is the Tibetan boldface, similiar to bold roman fonts.
 - CTRC-Tsumachu is Qomolangma-Tsumachu
 - CTRC-Uchen is Qomolangma-Uchen Sutung, that is a short-leg (sugtung) uchan style.

+Updates:

+We have confirmed with the font creator that the 6 fonts of CTRC have indeed been incorporated into the 17 fonts of the Qomolangma font family without any changes to the glypghs.
+The only change is the adoption of the 6 fonts into the Qomolangma family as pointed above.